 Any capital gains and dividends from ETFs are subject to tax in accordance with the capital income tax rate.
 More information on taxation is available on the website of the Finnish Tax Administration.

-How to start investing in ETFs
+How do I start investing in ETFs?